 A self-proclaimed messiah leading a movement centered on polygamy, nudity, and liberation.

 While the cult began with a focus on sexual and naturalist themes, it has since evolved, with Bishop’s self-depiction as a divine figure taking center stage.
-As he elevated himself in the community, former members spoke out with allegations of mental, verbal, and physical abuse, culminating in Bishop’s arrest April 2022 by a tactical team in Georgia.
+However, the movement has faced numerous legal challenges and accusations of cult-like behavior.
+Critics argue that Bishop exerts undue influence over his followers, manipulating them emotionally and financially.
+As Bishop elevated himself in the community, former members spoke out with allegations of mental, verbal, and physical abuse, culminating in Bishop’s arrest April 2022 by a tactical team in Georgia.

 Trial and Aftermath